 The marginal rate of these taxes is at present 40% but was 75% prior to 1 January 2016 for fields which were subject to PRT.

-Non-residents with a presence in the UK are also subject to Corporation Tax on profits from exploration and exploitation activities in the UK or UK sector of Continental Shelf at normal CT rate of currently 20% (the rate is due to be reduced to 19% from 1 April 2017 and to 17% in 2020).
+Non-residents with a presence in the UK are also subject to Corporation Tax on profits from exploration and exploitation activities in the UK or UK sector of Continental Shelf at normal CT rate of currently 19% (the rate was reduced from 20% to 19% from 1 April 2017 and it is expected to be reduced to 17% by 2020).

 With an effective tax planning strategy taxation costs can be significantly minimised.